Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Method

 \subsection{Background and Motivation}

 Current Multimodal Large Language Models (MLLMs) typically follow a framework in which a vision encoder is incorporated to encode visual signals into a sequence of tokens~\cite{llava_nips, qwenvl_arxiv, internvl_arxiv}.
 Specifically, multiple frames or patches are sampled from a video or an image, and their corresponding visual tokens are encoded.
 These visual tokens are then flattened and concatenated with textual prompt tokens before being fed into a Large Language Model (LLM) to generate a response.
 Formally, let $V$ be the video or image, and let $\mathbf{VM}$ and $\mathbf{LM}$ represent the vision encoder and the language model, respectively.
 The visual token embeddings $E_v$ can be represented as $E_v = \mathbf{VM}(V) \in \mathbb{R}^{N_v \times C}$, where $N_v$ is the number of visual tokens and $C$ is the feature dimension. \footnote{A cross-modal projector is commonly employed in such architectures.
 For notational simplicity, we denote both the vision encoder and the projector by $\mathbf{VM}$.} Let $E_s \in \mathbb{R}^{N_s \times C}$ and $E_u \in \mathbb{R}^{N_u \times C}$ denote the token embeddings of the system prompt and user instruction, respectively.
 By feeding $E_v$ together with $E_s$ and $E_u$ into the LLM, a textual response is generated, \emph{i.e.}, $Y = \mathbf{LM}(E_s, E_v, E_u)$.
+An additional compression module $\mathbf{Comp}$ can be introduced to prune visual tokens, while keeping the MLLM architecture—including both the $\mathbf{VM}$ and the $\mathbf{LM}$—unchanged during this pruning process.